cpascale43/Subway-Treasures/README.md

-An 8-day group project: a fully functional eCommerce website built in React, Redux, Express and Sequelize.
+An 8-day group project: a mock eCommerce website built in React, Redux, Express and Sequelize.